eehh-stanford/SNA-workshop/data-import.md

 Here's a few examples of supportive interactions between Hogwarts students, and how I would code them up as support ties:

 -   "Oh, yes," said Luna \[to Harry\], "I've been able to see them since my first day here.
 They've always pulled the carriages.
 Don't worry.
 You're just as sane as I am."
 Chapter 10, p.
 180
--   "Harry, you're the best in the year at Defence against the Dark Arts, " said Hermione.
+-   "Harry, you're the best in the year at Defence Against the Dark Arts, " said Hermione.
 Chapter 15, p.
 292
--   "That was quite good," Harry lied, but when she \[Cho\] raised her eyebrows he said, "Well, no, it was lousy, but I know you can do it propoerly, I was watching from over there."
+-   "That was quite good," Harry lied, but when she \[Cho\] raised her eyebrows he said, "Well, no, it was lousy, but I know you can do it properly, I was watching from over there."
 Chapter 18, p.
 350

 | From               | To                 |  Chapter|  Page|
 |:-------------------|:-------------------|--------:|-----:|